Skip to main content

 Woman using phone with white car sharing icon hovering over the phone

-Latin America is the world’s second-largest market for shared mobility.
-This popularity explains why companies have invested in ridesharing in the region.
-Carsharing and ridesharing in Latin America (LatAm) have grown into an industry worth an estimated $925 million.
+Latin America is the world’s second-largest Open in new window market for shared mobility.
+This popularity explains why companies have invested in ridesharing Open in new window in the region.
+Carsharing and ridesharing in Latin America (LatAm) have grown into an industry worth an estimated $925 million Open in new window.
 In this article, we take a look at the dynamics shaping the region’s mobility marketplace today.

 What is the difference between carsharing and ridesharing?